EgosOwn/onionr/docs/whitepaper.md

 ## Nodes

 Although Onionr is transport agnostic, the only supported transports in the reference implemetation are Tor .onion services and I2P hidden services.
-Nodes announce their address on creation.
+Nodes announce their address on creation by connecting to peers specified in a bootstrap file.
+Peers in the bootstrap file have no special permissions aside from being default peers.

 ### Node Profiling

 To mitigate maliciously slow or unreliable nodes, Onionr builds a profile on nodes it connects to.
-Nodes are assigned a score, which raises based on the amount of successful block transfers, speed, and reliabilty of a node, and reduces based on how unreliable a node is.
+Nodes are assigned a score, which raises based on the amount of successful block transfers, speed, and reliabilty of a node, and reduces the score based on how unreliable a node is.
 If a node is unreachable for over 24 hours after contact, it is forgotten.
 Onionr can also prioritize connection to 'friend' nodes.

 ## Block Format